History of the Carolina Panthers: 2001 season: 15 straight losses

 Seifert's third and final season with the Panthers was a disaster.
-After the team released Beuerlein in the off-season Siefert handed the QB reins to Jeff Lewis, who was released after several poor performances during the preseason.
+After the team released Beuerlein in the off-season Siefert handed the quarterback reins to Jeff Lewis, who was released after several poor performances during the preseason.
 That left the Panthers with rookie Chris Weinke under center.
 Weinke had won the Heisman Trophy and led Florida State to a national championship in college but was unable to duplicate that level of success in the NFL.
 The Panthers won their opening game against the Minnesota Vikings 24–13, but then lost 15 straight games.
 This set a record for single-season losing streaks which held until the Detroit Lions' 0–16 campaign of 2008.
 The Panthers also finished last in their division for the first time in franchise history.

 Seifert was fired the day after the 2001 season ended and the team set out to find its third head coach.
-Although his final season was the worst in team history, Seifert did help select several outstanding players in the 2001 NFL Draft including linebacker Dan Morgan, defensive tackle Kris Jenkins and wide receiver Steve Smith, each of whom earned Pro Bowl berths and All-Pro awards while playing for the Panthers.
+Although his final season was the worst in team history, Seifert did help select several outstanding players in the 2001 NFL draft including linebacker Dan Morgan, defensive tackle Kris Jenkins and wide receiver Steve Smith, each of whom earned Pro Bowl berths and All-Pro awards while playing for the Panthers.
 Smith, who played thirteen seasons with the team, was considered one of the most electrifying and explosive wide receivers in the game.

 The Panthers played their final season as a member of the NFC West in 2001, as the team joined longtime rivals Atlanta and New Orleans, along with the Tampa Bay Buccaneers (who were members of the NFC Central) in the new NFC South division, as part of the realignment for the upcoming season.